Ultimate Guide to Everest Base Camp via Cho La Pass in December

 Cho La Pass trek route does have a lot of tea houses.
 You will stay in a twin sharing room basis.
 They provide your room with blankets.
 These lodges have small rooms that provide basic lodging experience during your trek.

 But in December since the mornings and nights are going to be freezing do not forget to ask for extra blanket.
-You will also need to carry your own sleeping bag too.
+You will also need to carry your own sleeping bag and sleeping bag liner too.

 Although the lodges are standard please do not expect high standard rooms in the mountains.